 Even if you try to move money around, your organization may simply not have the funds to pay your employees a regular pay raise that they will see on their paycheck.
 However, your HR team can look at alternative benefits that you can offer today that will save the employees money in the long run, so it’s like they’re getting that money indirectly.

 For instance, many employees pay a lot for health insurance, especially if they have large families, and the cost can be so great that their paychecks are lower because of it.
-To aid in this regard, your company could set up a wellness program where employees are encouraged to live a healthy lifestyle, and in exchange for showing positive results, employees could save money on their monthly insurance premiums.
+To aid in this regard, your company could set up an employee wellness program where employees are encouraged to live a healthy lifestyle, and in exchange for showing positive results, employees could save money on their monthly insurance premiums.
+This focus on employee well-being can significantly boost employee satisfaction and loyalty, ultimately improving retention rates.

 Nobody likes a meeting that could have been an email.
 But that doesn’t mean that employees don’t want a little more one-on-one time with the higher-ups.